tomwhartung/always_reading_books/quotes/self-employment/cal_newport-digital_minimalism.md

 "Technology is not neutral?"
 Cooper interrupts.
 "It's not neutral.
 They want you to use it in particular ways and for long periods of time.
 Because that's how they make their money."
   - p.
 10.

 "Phillip Morris just wanted your lungs," Maher concludes.
 "The App Store wants your soul."
   - p.
 11.

-To many people, **addiction** is a scary word.
+To many people, *addiction* is a scary word.
 In popular culture, it conjures images of drug addicts stealing their mother's jewelry.
-But to psychologiests, addiction has a careful definition that's stripped of these more lurid elements.
+But to psychologists, addiction has a careful definition that's stripped of these more lurid elements.
 Here's a representative example:
 > Addiction is a condition in which a person engages in use of a substance or in a behavior for which the
 > rewarding effects provide a compelling incentive to repeatedly pursue the behavior despite detrimental